-Next Steps Having evaluated the available radiological environmental sampling data from 2016 to 2022, ATSDR recommends:

-- 1. U.S. DOE inform and make the data available to the public in timely manner when contaminant concentrations are detected above a regulatory limit or significantly elevated above normal. - 2.
-Upon request, ATSDR will review sampling data, comment on public health implications, and make recommendations to protect public health. - 3.
-U.S. DOE continue its preventative measures to reduce or prevent any future releases of contaminants to the off-site air, soil, groundwater, and surface water during the decontamination, disassembly, demolition, and transportation of the large process buildings, other structures, and infrastructures that require disposal in off-site waste facilities and the on-site OSWDF. - 4.
-U.S. DOE continue to conduct on-site and off-site radiological and nonradiological environmental monitoring to ensure compliance with laws and regulations and to prevent unnecessary exposures of workers and the assure the public to that their exposure to contaminants is minimal.

-For MoreIf you have questions about this document, call our toll-free number atInformation1-800-CDC-INFO and ask for information on the ATSDR health consultation on radiological contaminants near the U.S. DOE Portsmouth Site in Pike County, Ohio.
+This indicates that radionuclide concentrations in these biota samples were below the statistical detection limit, and the results would be considered zero (0); that is, not detectable in these biota samples.
+The ingestion of uranium-234 in beans in 2020, technetium-99 in deer liver and kidney in 2018 and 2020, and various uranium isotopes in beef from cows feeding on grass would result in estimated doses well below radiological doses shown to cause adverse health effects.
+These estimated doses are so low that ATSDR would not expect to see any observable health effects from chronic consumption of beans, deer liver and kidney, or beef feeding on grass.
+ATSDR concludes that estimated radiological dose levels are not expected to harm people's health.
+Next Steps Not expected to narm people's health. ing evaluated the available radiological environmental sampling data n 2016 to 2022, ATSDR recommends: U.S. DOE inform and make the data available to the public in a timely manner if contaminant concentrations are detected above a regulatory limit or significantly elevated above normal trend lines.
+Upon request, ATSDR will review additional sampling data, comment on public health implications, and make recommendations to protect public health.
+For example, ATSDR could review new CCSE biota sampling data.
+U.S. DOE continue its preventative measures to reduce or prevent any future releases of contaminants to the off-site air, soil, groundwater, and surface water during the decontamination, disassembly, demolition, and transportation of the large process buildings, other structures, and infrastructures that require disposal in off-site waste facilities and the on-site OSWDF.
+U.S. DOE continue to conduct on-site and off-site radiological and non- radiological environmental monitoring to ensure compliance with laws and regulations and to prevent unnecessary exposures of workers and the assure the public to that their exposure to contaminants is minimal.
+For More Information If you have questions about this document, call our toll-free number at 1- 800-CDC-INFO and ask for information on the ATSDR health consultation on radiological contaminants near the U.S. DOE Portsmouth Site in Pike County, Ohio.